 Simple chicken breasts

-Season one pound of thin sliced chicken tender filets with salt and pepper; heat one tablespoon of Testa’s Pantry Organic Koroneiki EVOO to 350 degrees in a non-stick pan; cook chicken breasts in heated pan until beginning to brown, then turn over and cook the second side (about four minutes per side depending on thickness); place on serving dish with steamed green beans or a green salad, and finish with a second tablespoon of the Koroneiki.
+Season one pound of thinly sliced chicken breast filets with salt and pepper; heat one tablespoon of Testa’s Pantry Organic Koroneiki EVOO to 350 degrees in a non-stick pan; cook filets in heated pan until they begin to brown, then turn over and cook the second side (about three-four minutes per side depending on thickness); place on serving dish with steamed green beans or a green salad, and finish with a second tablespoon of the Koroneiki.
 Serves four.

 Watermelon with a twist

-Cut up half of a watermelon into bite-sized cubes and drain thoroughly; dice 1/4 cup of mint leaves; toss together with 1/4 cup of Testa’s Pantry Condimento Bianco Denso.
+Cut the fruit of half of a watermelon into bite-sized cubes and drain thoroughly; toss together with 1/4 cup of minced mint leaves and 1/4 cup of Testa’s Pantry Condimento Bianco Denso.
 Serves six.

 Below are some more complex recipes that are still easy and simple enough to prep anytime of year!